Anaminus/airlift/README.md

   headers.
 If unspecified, the program will prompt the user to log in.
 - `-output PATH` is the directory to which files will be written.
 Defaults to the working directory.
+- `filename FORMAT` formats the name of the place file.
+Currently, this is ignored when `-git` is disabled.
 - `-git` causes files to be written to a Git repository.
 Each version is written as a commit.
+- `-tag` causes each written commit to be tagged with the version number.
+- `-pipe` causes a version file to be piped to the transform command (if specified) instead of written to the output.
+- `-v` enables verbose logging.
+- `--` terminates flag processing.

+Any unprocessed arguments are interpreted as a command with arguments, which can be used to transform files.
+This command runs with `-output` as the working directory, and runs after each version is downloaded.
+If the command fails, then that version is skipped.
+If `-git` is enabled, then the entire working tree is committed after the command succeeds.

 ## Installation